How To Avoid A Midlife Crisis

 3. Set up a support group.

 Physical activity will relieve stress and elevate your mood.
-Fitness after 40 is essential for mental and physical health as we age.
+Fitness is essential for mental and physical health as we age.

 You'll feel better.
-You'll think clearer.
+You'll think more clearly.
 Focus on fruits, vegetables, whole grains, fish and nuts.

 6. Get enough sleep.

-Make sure you sleep in and wake up naturally a couple of days a week.
+Make sure you sleep in and wake up naturally a couple of days a week, and go to bed earlier.

 7. Accept help when it's offered.